alfred-mirror/alfred-display/README.md

 git clone https://github.com/alfred-mirror/alfred-display
 cd alfred-display
 npm install
+gulp build:dev
 npm start
 ```
 Note: ```npm install``` takes a long time.

+A window should automatically open.
+At the top of the window, enter your user id (created after you have registered as a user on the [Alfred dashboard](http://alfred-dashboard.herokuapp.com/)).

+Make sure both the client dashboard's server and the alfred server are also running.
+The client-dashboard should be now working on the client dashboard's specified port or defaults to ```localhost:3000```.

+You can also open the mirror-display on ```localhost:8081``` on your preferred browser.

 ### Issues?
 Suggestions?
 Comments?
 Submit an issue on [GitHub](https://github.com/alfred-mirror/alfred-display/issues).